kaushik88/kaushik88.github.io/_posts/2017-01-17-honesty-is-freedom.md

 - I'll eventually find out things myself based on their actions.
 - I don't find out things but I spend more money than what they expect and I get scolded for that.

-One final note on hiding - It is hard to be your authentic self.
+One final note on hiding - it is hard to be your authentic self.
 You're going to be making decisions not based on your personal interests but completely based on other's presence, words and actions.

 ---